-Eating well is about nutrition.
-In the 4th Trimester and beyond many women find it hard to have the time or the practical support to eat as they might like.
+In the 4th Trimester and beyond, many birthing parents find it hard to have the time or the practical support to eat as they might like.
 Sleep patterns and your mood also impact when you feel hungry and when you feel full.
+Additionally, access to nutritious food isn’t always equitable, and social determinants of health can significantly impact a mother’s ability to maintain a healthy diet.

 There are some foods that can help you feel good and others that if eaten in high quantities can cause problems.
 Stocking your kitchen and other places you frequent in the postpartum period with nutritious food that is simple to prepare can make it easier to grab-and-go with healthy options.
 If friends or family offer to bring groceries or a meal, ask them for cut up or bite-size fruits and vegetables, such as apples or carrots.
 Ready-to-eat whole grain cereal or crackers, nuts, eggs, cheese, and peanut butter are some other options that are easy to eat one-handed.
 Make sure that you’re getting plenty of protein, and are not just munching on carbohydrates.
 You might keep a pitcher or large cup beside your bed or next to your favorite chair so you can get plenty of water throughout the day.